nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1b.
-The given arguments are invalid.
+One or more of the given arguments are invalid.

     * 1b1.
 ClientBook shows an error message.